 Nonetheless, there is a drawback to using geotargeting.
 IP addresses are not usually exact; they only give the general location of the consumer.
 As such, targeting a specific neighborhood using just an IP address is tough.

 Therefore, geotargeting is better suited for broad regions, such as an entire city or state.
 However, to be more specific in your targeting efforts, you should consider geofencing.

 This is the mobile generation’s solution to conventional web-based geotargeting.
 In geofencing, marketers utilize the consumer’s mobile device’s precise GPS location instead of its IP address.
 The benefit of geofencing is that the GPS location updates itself if the consumer moves.
 As such, it allows for more relevant and timely messaging.

-For example, if a shopping store’s app detects that there’s a potential customer near it, it can use time-limit marketing strategies such as offering a discount coupon.
-This can serve as an incentive for the customer to pay your store a visit.
+For example, if a shopping store’s app detects a potential customer near it, it can use time-limit marketing strategies such as discount coupons.
+This can serve as an incentive for the customer to visit your store.

 Additionally, geofencing parameters can be calibrated to suit your goals and objectives.
 For example, you can have a fence as wide as the city or as small as a street.
-Nonetheless, geofencing has been found to work better for smaller regions such as specific streets or neighborhoods.
-It can be an especially handy tool for brick-and-mortar stores and restaurants looking to direct more foot traffic into their establishments.
+Nonetheless, geofencing has been found to work better for smaller regions, such as specific streets or neighborhoods.
+It can be a convenient tool for brick-and-mortar stores and restaurants looking to direct more foot traffic into their establishments.

 What are Beacons?

 Beacons allow you to target your audience even more precisely than geofencing.
 A beacon is a small device that receives location data from any nearby mobile device via Bluetooth.
 Since beacons are Bluetooth-based, they can be used in areas that do not have good cell reception, for instance, the interior of a department store.